A Complete Guide

 Step 2: Negotiate Terms and Prices

-Once you’ve identified a supplier, negotiate the terms of the contract, including pricing, quality standards, and delivery timelines.
-Be clear about the variety of chili peppers you need (e.g., Byadgi, Guntur), as each type varies in heat level, color, and usage.
-Ensure that the supplier can meet your country’s phytosanitary and food safety requirements.
+After selecting a supplier, negotiate contract terms including pricing, quality standards, and delivery timelines.
+Specify the chili pepper variety you need (e.g., Byadgi, Guntur), since heat level, color, and usage vary.
+Also, confirm that the supplier can meet your phytosanitary and food safety requirements.

 Step 3: Arrange Shipping and Logistics